screepers/screeps-typescript-starter/README.md

 When the `noImplicitAny` flag is `true` and the TypeScript compiler cannot infer the type, it still generates the JavaScript files.
 But it also reports an error.
 Many seasoned developers prefer this stricter setting because type checking catches more unintentional errors at compile time.

 In this starter kit, the `noImplicitAny` compiler flag is set to `false` to make it easier for beginners.
-If you want a more stricter environmet, you can change the `noImplicitAny` flag to `true` on the `tsconfig.json` file.
+If you want a more stricter environment, you can change the `noImplicitAny` flag to `true` on the `tsconfig.json` file.

 **Source:** https://angular.io/docs/ts/latest/guide/typescript-configuration.html